GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ### Step 5: Add or remove the stylesheet {: #step-5 }

-First, create the stylesheet `focus-mode.css` and include the following code:
+Now it's time to change the page's layout.
+So first, create a stylesheet named `focus-mode.css` and include the following code:

 {% Label %}focus-mode.css:{% endLabel %}